kliu128/kliu.io/content/projects/_index.md

 +++
 title = "Projects"
 date = 2020-07-28T10:05:32-04:00
-description = "Here's a snapshot of the projects I'm currently working on." draft = false
+summary =  "Here's a snapshot of the projects I'm currently working on." draft = false type = "page" layout = "static"
 +++

 Here's a snapshot of the projects I'm currently working on.